-The Screwdriver, or Vodka and Orange, is one of the simplest cocktails you could possibly mix, which may be part of its enduring popularity.
-If you count the ice, it has three ingredients.
-This makes it a perfect pre-mixer for parties and a great quick drink at home when you’re too tired for anything complicated.
+The Screwdriver drink recipe is one of the simplest cocktails you could possibly mix, which may be part of its enduring popularity.
+It actually has a third ingredient many people don’t realize it calls for.
+It’s a perfect pre-mixer for parties and a great quick drink at home when you’re too tired for anything complicated.
 Also, it has vitamin C!
 How can you beat that?

 Since the recipe is so darn simple and familiar, I’m going to cover some specifics on making the best screwdriver you can.